DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 Browse the Library by clicking through the menus.
 Click the Geometry > Circle.
 Note the new portion of the menu that is revealed and specifically the **Create** and **Query** Labels.

 ![NEEDS UPDATE-use full width - Browsing the Library](images/2-2/05-LibraryBrowsing.png)
 >1.
-Category
+Library
-2. Subcategory
+2. Category
-3. Create/Actions/Query
+3. Subcategory: Create/Actions/Query
 4. Node

 From the same Circle menu, hover your mouse over **ByCenterPointRadius**.
 The window reveals more detailed information about the Node beyond its name and icon.
 This offers us a quick way to understand what the Node does, what it will require for inputs, and what it will give as an output.